single-spa/single-spa.js.org/website/versioned_docs/version-5.x/create-single-spa.md

     // This changes whether package names that start with @your-org-name are
     // treated as webpack externals or not.
 Defaults to true
     orgPackagesAsExternal: true,

+    // optional, defaults to 1
+    // This is the rootDirectoryLevel that is passed to https://github.com/joeldenning/systemjs-webpack-interop
+    rootDirectoryLevel: 1
   })

   return webpackMerge.smart(defaultConfig, {